 A Deposit Power Guarantee is used in place of the cash deposit between signing contracts and settlement of the property purchase.
 The Deposit Power Guarantee replaces the need for a 5% or 10% cash deposit when contracts are exchanged.

-Deposit Power Guarantees can be issued for up to 10% of the purchase price on most types of property with settlement terms of up to 48 months.
+Deposit Power Bonds can be issued for up to 10% of the purchase price on most types of property with settlement terms of up to 48 months.

-There are many scenarios when a purchaser may need a deposit guarantee to assist in securing their new home or investment property.
+There are many scenarios when a purchaser may need a Deposit Bond to assist in securing their new home or investment property.
 Purchasers often find themselves in a situation where they have the ability to settle on a property, however may not have the cash readily available to put a deposit down.
 Some common scenarios include: